-The Utrecht team studies the use of ‘archaic’ musical styles in the culture of the Devotio moderna, a 14th- and 15th-century reform movement centred in the former prince-bishopric of Utrecht, and the Amsterdam Beguinage before and after the Reformation.
+The Utrecht team studied the use of ‘archaic’ musical styles in the culture of the Devotio moderna, a 14th- and 15th-century reform movement centred in the former prince-bishopric of Utrecht, and the Amsterdam Beguinage before and after the Reformation.

 Wishing to return to the foundations of Christendom, the Devotio moderna’s ‘simple’ style of community-based para-liturgical singing shows clear—and deliberate— links to the older Parisian practices studied by the Cambridge team.

-PhD student Manon Louviot explores the effects of reforms carried out by the Windesheim Congregration, a group of reformed Augustinian houses strongly influenced by the ideals of the Devotio moderna, under the supervision of Kügle and Ulrike Hascher-Burger, today’s leading expert on the music of the Devotio.
+PhD student Manon Louviot explored the effects of reforms carried out by the Windesheim Congregration, a group of reformed Augustinian houses strongly influenced by the ideals of the Devotio moderna, under the supervision of Kügle and Ulrike Hascher-Burger, today’s leading expert on the music of the Devotio.

 Strongly influenced by the Devotio, the music of the Beguines referenced the ‘past’ of this movement, while threading contemporary influences (music of the Dutch Republic) into that past.

-The Utrecht team’s research will also complement the Prague, Heidelberg, and Warsaw teams’ work, allowing our consortium to compare directly the musical habitus of the Devotio moderna with that of contemporaneous movements in Europe, e.g., in Bohemia (Prague team), and the uses of the past practiced by the Amsterdam Beguines with Lutheran practices in Germany (Heidelberg team) and Catholic practices in Italy and Silesia (Warsaw team).
+The Utrecht team’s research also complemented the Prague, Heidelberg, and Warsaw teams’ work, allowing our consortium to compare directly the musical habitus of the Devotio moderna with that of contemporaneous movements in Europe, e.g., in Bohemia (Prague team), and the uses of the past practiced by the Amsterdam Beguines with Lutheran practices in Germany (Heidelberg team) and Catholic practices in Italy and Silesia (Warsaw team).

 Project leader of the HERA-financed international research project Sound Memories (2016-2019).